-Throughout its history, Chinese military strategy has evolved and been adjusted in response to new assessments of the form or character of conflict.
-The latest revision of China's "military strategic guideline" (军事战略方针) to "winning informatized local wars," was confirmed by the 2015 defense white paper, China's Military Strategy, which also discussed a "new stage" in the global RMA resulting from increasing prominence and sophistication of long-range, precise, smart [sic, or "intelligent," 智能], stealthy, and unmanned weapons and equipment."
-Chinese concerns about the U.S. Third Offset Strategy, which was seen as threatening to create a new "generational difference" (时代差) between U.S. and Chinese military capabilities, appears to have influenced and intensified this imperative of innovation.
-However, the PLA's approach to leveraging the same technologies that the U.S. military has prioritized will differ as a result of its distinct strategic culture, institutional conditions, and operational requirements.
-Preparing to "fight and win" future wars, the PLA is determined to seize the initiative in the strategic technologies of the future.
+Throughout its history, Chinese military strategy has evolved and been adjusted in response to new assessments of the form or character of conflict.15 The latest revision of China's "military strategic guideline" (军事战略方针) to "winning informatized local wars," was confirmed by the 2015 defense white paper, China's Military Strategy, which also discussed a "new stage" in the global RMA as resulting from increasing prominence and sophistication of long-range, precise, smart [sic, or "intelligent," 智能],16 stealthy, and unmanned weapons and equipment."17 Chinese concerns about the U.S. Third Offset Strategy, which was seen as threatening to create a new "generational difference" (时代差) between U.S. and Chinese military capabilities, appears to have influenced and intensified this imperative of innovation.18 However, the PLA's approach to leveraging the same technologies that the U.S. military has prioritized will differ as a result of its distinct strategic culture, organizational conditions, and operational requirements.
+For instance, Chinese strategists have often espoused that "technology determines tactics."19 Preparing to "fight and win" future wars, the PLA is determined to seize the initiative in the strategic technologies of the future.

-The PLA's military reforms, launched in late 2015, have advanced a historic restructuring that is intended to enable the PLA to increase its capability for integrated joint operations across all domains of warfare.
-In the course of these reforms, the Strategic Support Force (战略支援部队), which has integrated the PLA's space, cyber, electronic, and psychological warfare capabilities, has been directed to pursue innovation and develop new capabilities to contest these new frontiers of military power.
-These reforms have included the creation of the Central Military Commission (CMC) Science and Technology Commission, which has taken on a mission of promoting national defense science and technological innovation, launching new plans, funds, and contests focused on "frontier" (前沿) technologies.
-Concurrently, the transformation of the PLA's Academy of Military Science (AMS) has also positioned this influential institution to integrate theoretical and technological innovations.
-Notably, AMS has established a new National Defense Science and Technology Innovation Research Institute (国防科技创新研究院), including a new Artificial Intelligence Research Center, that has already brought together several hundred researchers and is actively recruiting new civilian personnel and military scientists.
+The PLA's military reforms, launched in late 2015, have advanced a historic restructuring that is intended to enable the PLA to increase its capability for integrated joint operations across all domains of warfare.20 In the course of these reforms,21 the Strategic Support Force (战略支援部队), which has integrated the PLA's space, cyber, electronic, and psychological warfare capabilities, has been directed to pursue innovation and develop new capabilities to contest these new frontiers of military power.22 Notably, the reforms have also included the creation of the Central Military Commission (CMC) Science and Technology Commission, which has taken on a mission of promoting defense science and technological innovation, launching new plans, funds, and contests focused on "frontier" (前沿) technologies.23 Concurrently, the transformation of the PLA's Academy of Military Science (AMS) has also positioned this influential institution, which has been traditionally responsible for the formulation of PLA strategy and doctrine, to integrate theoretical and technological innovations.
+Notably, AMS has established a new National Defense Science and Technology Innovation Research Academy (国防科技创新研究院, or "National Innovation Institute of Defense Technology" in its typical English translation),24 including a new Artificial Intelligence Research Center, that has already brought together several hundred researchers and is actively recruiting new civilian personnel and military scientists.25